HarvestCraft/CloudHarvestDirect/README.md

   <img src="https://imgur.com/HqKjzG0.png" alt="Link Checker in Use" width="400">
 </p>

-# CloudHarvestDirect Link Searcher
+#  CloudHarvestDirect™ Link Searcher

-CloudHarvestDirect Link Searcher is a simple and efficient tool for searching through a master list of SoundCloud links.
+ CloudHarvestDirect™ Link Searcher is a simple and efficient tool for searching through a master list of SoundCloud links.
 The tool is designed to help you quickly find specific links from a large dataset, with features that allow you to save your search results as a text file.

 ## Features